learn-co-curriculum/dsc-introduction-pandas-etl/README.md

 ## Introduction

 In this section, you will learn invaluable skills that will form the foundation of your data processing work.
-Before you can apply machine learning algorithms or do interesting analysis, you often must clean and transform your data into a suitable format.
-Such initial data wrangling processes are often refered to as Extract Transform Load (ETL).
+Before you can apply machine learning algorithms or do interesting analyses, you often must clean and transform your data into a suitable format.
+Such initial data wrangling processes are often referred to as Extract Transform Load (ETL).
 Our primary tool of choice for performing ETL and basic analyses will be the Pandas package.

 ## Objectives